Portrait: Bio, CV, Statement

 Although primarily trained as a sculptor, Taylor has created artwork in several media, which include bronze casting, painting, and printmaking.
 He has had numerous solo and group exhibitions throughout the United States.
 His work is in collections worldwide.

 Mr. Taylor was an adjunct professor of art education at California State University-San Bernardino.
 He taught sculpture and art history at the College of the Desert.
 In 1999, he was the founding art department chair at Desert Hot Springs High School.
 He was also the recipient of a Bravo Award in 2004 for Excellence in Art Teaching.
 In 1994, he also received an Anderson Children’s Foundation Grant to establish a printmaking program at Mt.
 San Jacinto Continuation High School, an alternative high school in Palm Spring Unified School District.
 The printmaking program was also part of an Exemplary Program Award from the California Continuation Education Association, which he and the school received in 1998.
 In 2003, he was nominated by his students to be listed in “Who’s Who in American Teaching.”
-Currently, he is teaching both two and three dimensional arts, Advanced Placement Art History, and Advanced Placement Studio Art at Chaparral High School in Temecula, California.
-He currently serves on the Visual and Performing Arts Plan task force for Temecula Unified School District.
+He taught both two and three dimensional arts, Advanced Placement Art History, and Advanced Placement Studio Art at Chaparral High School in Temecula, California.
+He served on the Visual and Performing Arts Plan task force for Temecula Unified School District.
 He served as Academic Dean of the Visual and Performing Arts Department at Chaparral High School.
-He has also done work with the California Arts Project and was a member of the focus group for the revision of the Visual and Performing Arts Content Standards for the California Department of Education.
+He has also done work with the California Arts Project and was a member of the focus group for the revision of the Visual and Performing Arts Content Standards for the California Department of Education in 2017.
+Taylor retired from teaching in June 2020.

 Master of Fine Arts, Rutgers University- Mason Gross School of the Arts, 1986.